anisha-w/TwitterClone/README.md

 Note : PID is a variable that stores the process id of the twitterserver (referred as the server).
 During initalization, the function start_server() returns the process id.
 Refer command {Link}

 ## Implementation
 TwitterClone is a system designed to mimic the functionality of Twitter.
-It follows the Actor model paradigm, where each user profile is treated as an independent actor referred to as the client.
+It follows the **Actor model paradigm**, where each user profile is treated as an independent actor referred to as the client.
 The system includes a main engine acting as a server that keeps track of user profile names and their associated process IDs.
 To create a realistic simulation of the Twitter engine, a simulator engine is implemented.
 The simulator replicates the actions performed on a regular Twitter platform and invokes the backend functions of the client actors to simulate different actions.
 This simulator is useful for measuring performance metrics and scaling out the Twitter engine by generating a large number of users in bulk.
 The backend engine is then integrated with a web interface.
 The web interface uses websockets to pass messages between the independent actors.

 ### Technology and Concepts
 #### What is the actor model?